All Episodes

 He has rushed to judgment.

-He's not denied due pro he's he he throws aside due process.
+He's not denied due process.

 It's guilt by accusation.

-And um, anyway, so the letter says his actions, both past and present, are incompatible with his duty as chairman of the committee, which alone in the House of Representatives has the obligation and authority to provide effective oversight of the U.S. intelligence community.
+And anyway, so the letter says his actions, both past and present, are incompatible with his duty as chairman of the committee, which alone in the House of Representatives has the obligation and authority to provide effective oversight of the U.S. intelligence community.

 As such, we have no faith in your ability to discharge your duties in a manner consistent with your constitutional responsibility.